Desplazar hacia abajo para ver la versión en español.

 Rev. Dr. Rick Mixon (MDiv, 1973)

 Dr. Rick teaches Pastoral Care as Affiliate Faculty at Berkeley School of Theology.
 He is an ordained American Baptist minister with over 50 years of experience in pastoral ministry, church leadership, and social justice advocacy.
 Since October 2024, Rick currently serves as the Interim Pastor of First Baptist Church of Ann Arbor.
 From 2006-2020, Rick was Pastor at First Baptist Church of Palo Alto, California and since then has held several interim pastorships all over the United States.
 Rick has also been involved in various regional and national organizations, such as the Alliance of Baptists, the Association of Welcoming and Affirming Baptists, the Baptist Peace Fellowship of North America, the American Baptist Minister’s Council, and the Santa Clara County Council of Christian Churches.
-In addition, Rick holds his M.S. in Marriage and Family Therapy from California State University-East Bay in Hayward, California.
+In addition, Rick holds his M.S. in Marriage and Family Therapy from California State University-East Bay in Hayward, California and Ph.D. in Religion and Personality from the Graduate Theological Union.

 Chaplain Kwee T.L.
 Say (MDiv & MCL, 2019)

-Chaplain Kwee is a Lieutenant in the United States Navy, and currently serving as a Command Chaplain aboard the USS ROSS (DDG 71).
+Chaplain Say is a Lieutenant in the United States Navy and is currently serving as a Command Chaplain aboard the USS ROSS (DDG 71).
 She joined the U.S. Navy in 2018 as a non-active reservist and started her active duty in the Navy in October 2022.
 Kwee came to America in 2004 from Burma (Myanmar) and is the very first Burmese Karen, her ethnic group from Burma, to become a Chaplain in the United States Navy.
 She received dual degrees from Berkeley School of Theology, in Divinity and Community Leadership.
+Chaplain Say was ordained in the American Baptist Churches USA and Karen Baptist Churches USA.